nareshbhatia/mobx-state-router/README.md

 - State is decoupled from the UI.
 UI is simply a function of the state.
 - UI is no longer responsible for fetching data.
 Data is now fetched during state transitions using router hooks.
 - The router can override routing requests based on the application state.
 For example, it can redirect to the Sign In page if the user is not logged in.
+- Supports
-- The router provides built-in support for 404 (Not Found) errors.
+    - 404 (Not Found) errors
+    - Server-Side Rendering

 Motivation: Decouple State and UI